Taiterbase/log-search-api/readme.md

 ## Rust Vs Node

 Rust is able to handle more concurrent requests than Node, and is able to handle larger files without running out of memory.
 Express.js and Node is faster for small concurrent requests smaller files, but Rust is faster for larger files.
-I may also not be configuring my Rust server correctly, so there is room for improvement.
+I may also not be configuring my Rust server correctly, as Express.js provides endpoint caching out-of-the-box, so there is definitely some room for improvement and fine-tuning!

-## TODO
+## Future Improvements

-- Tests!
+- Tests :^)

+- File perms: Add error handling to catch permission-related errors for requested files.

+- Writing while reading: Logs are often written to while being read.
+May want to handle a couple scenarios where the log is being written to while the program reads it by applying a mutex lock to the file.

+- Large 'last' Parameter: Add a reasonable `max` limit to avoid large requests that could cause the server to run out of memory.

+- Binary Files: Maybe consider checking file types before reading them if the log files contain non-UTF8 characters or binary data.

+- Pagination: If the logs are large, or a large `last` parameter is provided, returning all loglines at once isn't feasible.
+Pagination would allow clients to request logs in batches.

+- Time Range: If log entries are timestamped and users are interested, adding support for a query span might be interesting.

+- Level Filter: Sometimes loglines have severity levels (ERROR, WARN, INFO, DEBUG, etc.) that users might want to explicitly query for.

+- Live Streaming: For real-time applications, users might want the ability for clients to "subscribe" to a log file and get updates in real time, as logs are written to the log.

+- Text Search: Instead of just keyword matching, users might want to search for logs that match a certain regular expression, or use boolean operators to combine different search terms.

+- Sorting: It could be useful to sort log entries by various fields, like timestamp, severity level, etc.

+- Tagging: Users might want to tag certain log entries and query for logs that have been tagged with a certain tag.